A Google Business Profile, formerly called Google My Business, is a free tool to help businesses get discovered in Google Search and Maps.

 Google My Business FAQs

-How do I access my Google My Business page?
+How do I check my Google My Business insights?

 Use Hootsuite to communicate with your customers via Google Business Profile and all your other social channels.
 Create, schedule, and publish posts to every platform, plus get valuable analytics, performance reports, and more.
 Try it free today.